Infrastructure as Code (IaC)

 IaC and automation simplifies application development, delivery and deployment.
 It enables DevOps and IT to build, configure and manage the infrastructure more efficiently.
 Security is an extremely important aspect to build, deliver and deploy applications.
 Think it, Build it, Secure it with CrowdStrike.

-Organizations that choose an infrastructure as code to manage their cloud are still exposed to threats and vulnerabilities potentially lurking in their cloud environment.
-CrowdStrike Falcon® Cloud Security provides unique insights into adversaries and deliver cloud native full-stack security that creates less work for security teams, defends against cloud breaches, and optimizes multi-cloud deployments.
+Organizations that choose infrastructure as code to manage their cloud environments are still exposed to threats and vulnerabilities.
+CrowdStrike Falcon® Cloud Security provides unique insights into adversaries and delivers cloud-native, full-stack security that creates less work for security teams, defends against cloud breaches, and optimizes multi-cloud deployments.

 GET TO KNOW THE AUTHOR